 - Get transport tips for arriving by plane or bus, including discount options from Mexico City.

 - Have choices for memorable accommodation for all budgets in friendly hostels, colonial houses, or jungle lodges.

 - Browse local markets, stroll down cobblestone pedestrian streets, and learn some Spanish, history, and culture.
-And, if time permits, explore more places in the region, including the Mayan village Ocosingo, the colonial small town Comitán, the multicolored Montebello Lakes, the remote beach Boca del Cielo, and neighboring Guatemala, among others.
+And, if time permits, explore more places in the region, including the Mayan village Ocosingo, the Zapatista community Oventik, the colonial town Comitán, the multicolored Montebello Lakes, the remote beach Boca del Cielo, and neighboring Guatemala, among others.

 Who is your Chiapas travel guide?

-Ted Campbell is a freelance writer, translator, and university teacher who has lived in Mexico for more than six years.
+Ted Campbell is a freelance writer, translator, and university teacher who has lived in Mexico since 2010.
 He travels extensively in the region, seeking out good deals and off-the-beaten-path destinations.
 Many of his travel articles and stories are published online and on his popular blog No Hay Bronca.